DangerKlippers/danger-klipper/docs/Dockable_Probe.md

   than `z_hop`, then this will lift the head to a height of `z_hop`.
 If the Z axis is not already homed the head is lifted by `z_hop`.
   The default is to not implement Z hop.

+- `restore_toolhead: False|True`\
+  _Default Value: True_\
+  While True, the position of the toolhead is restored to the position prior to the attach/detach movements.

 ## Position Examples